LukeOzsanlav/Islay_ShootingDisturbance/README.md

 - `R code/3- Daily Behaviour Model.R`: Objective 4, modelling behavioral changes in response to shooting disturbance (GWfG only)
 - `R code/4- Daily ODBA Model.R`: Objective 5, modelling change in daily ODBA due to shooting disturbance
 - `R code/5- Daily Foraging Distance Models.R`: Objective 3, modelling changed in total daily movement in response to shooting disturbance
-- 'R code/6- Habitat Selection Models.R': Objective 6, modelling changes in habitat selection with shooting disturbance
+- `R code/6- Habitat Selection Models.R`: Objective 6, modelling changes in habitat selection with shooting disturbance

 ## Data description 📊
 - `Biologging Data/Script2_BiologgingData.RDS`: contains the general GPS locations for both species with the step lengths (measured in km) calculated from the precise locations.
 If the bird was within 4km of a shooting event when it occurred then the information for that shooting event and the distance of the bird to the shooting event is appended onto the GPS fix immediately prior to the shooting event.